department-of-veterans-affairs/vets-website/content/pages/education/work-learn/co-op-training.md

 <div class="feature" markdown="1">

 ### Can I get education benefits for co-op training?

-You may be able to get money for books, tuition, and housing if **all of the following are true for you**:
+You may be able to get money for books, tuition, and housing if you meet all of the requirements listed below.

+**All of these must be true:**

 - You’re using VA educational assistance, **and**
 - You’re enrolled at an approved Institution of Higher Learning (IHL), **and**
 - You’re in an educational program that requires part-time study and part-time work or training